 Allocation - A method of distributing costs on a pro-rata basis.
-For more information, see Cost Allocation Methods in the General Instructions section and the 2022 Cost Report Training materials.
+For more information, see Cost Allocation Methods section and the 2023 Cost Report Training materials.
 Refer to 1 TAC Section 355.102(j).

-Allowable and Unallowable Costs - In accordance with 1 TAC Section 355.102(a), "Allowable and unallowable costs, both direct and indirect, are defined to identify expenses that are reasonable and necessary to provide contracted client care and are consistent with federal and state laws and regulations."
+Allowable and Unallowable Costs - In accordance with 1 TAC Section 355.102(a):

+"Allowable and unallowable costs, both direct and indirect, are defined to identify expenses that are reasonable and necessary to provide contracted client care and are consistent with federal and state laws and regulations."

-In accordance with 1 TAC Section 355.102(f)(1), Reasonable refers to the amount expended.
+In accordance with 1 TAC Section 355.102(f)(1), an allowable cost must be reasonable:

+"Reasonable" refers to the amount expended.
 The test of reasonableness includes the expectation that the provider seeks to minimize costs and that the amount expended does not exceed what a prudent and cost-conscious buyer pays for a given item or service.
 In determining the reasonableness of a given cost, the following are considered:

-- the restraints or requirements imposed by arm's-length bargaining, i.e., transactions with nonowners or other unrelated parties, federal and state laws and regulations, and contract terms and specifications; and - the action that a prudent person would take in similar circumstances, considering his responsibilities to the public, the government, his employees, clients, shareholders, and members, and the fulfillment of the purpose for which the business was organized.
+(A) the restraints or requirements imposed by arm's-length bargaining, i.e., transactions with nonowners or other unrelated parties, federal and state laws and regulations, and contract terms and specifications; and

+(B) The action that a prudent person would take in similar circumstances, considering his responsibilities to the public, the government, his employees, clients, shareholders, and members, and the fulfillment of the purpose for which the business was organized."

 Beyond the cost's reasonability, an allowable cost must also be necessary.
-In accordance with 1 TAC Section 355.102(f)(2), "Necessary" refers to the relationship of the cost, direct or indirect, incurred by a provider to the provision of contracted client care.
+In accordance with 1 TAC Section 355.102(f)(2):

+"Necessary" refers to the relationship of the cost, direct or indirect, incurred by a provider to the provision of contracted client care.
 Necessary costs are direct and indirect costs that are appropriate in developing and maintaining the required standard of operation for providing client care in accordance with the contract and state and federal regulations.
 In addition, to qualify as a necessary expense, a direct or indirect cost must meet all of the following requirements:

-- the expenditure was not for personal or other activities not directly or indirectly related to the provision of contracted services; - the cost does not appear as a specific unallowable cost in 1 TAC Section 355.103 of this title; - if a direct cost, it bears a significant relationship to contracted client care.
-To qualify as significant, the elimination of the expenditure would have an adverse impact on client health, safety, or general wellbeing; - the direct or indirect expense was incurred in the purchase of materials, supplies, or services provided to clients or staff in the normal conduct of operations to provide contracted client care; - the direct or indirect costs are not allocable to or included as a cost of any other program in either the current, a prior, or a future cost-reporting period; - the costs are net of all applicable credits; - allocated costs of each program are adequately substantiated; and - the costs are not prohibited under other pertinent federal, state, or local laws or regulations.
+(A) The expenditure was not for personal or other activities not directly or indirectly related to the provision of contracted services;

+(B) The cost does not appear as a specific unallowable cost in 1 TAC section 355.103;

+(C) If a direct cost, it bears a significant relationship to contracted client care.
+To qualify as significant, the elimination of the expenditure would have an adverse impact on client health, safety, or general well-being;

+(D) The direct or indirect expense was incurred in the purchase of materials, supplies, or services provided to clients or staff in the normal conduct of operations to provide contracted client care;

+(E) The direct or indirect costs are not allocable to or included as a cost of any other program in either the current, a prior, or a future cost-reporting period;

+(F) The costs are net of all applicable credits;

+(G) Allocated costs of each program are adequately substantiated; and

+(H) The costs are not prohibited under other pertinent federal, state, or local laws or regulations."